sylabs/singularity-userdocs/definition_files.rst

 tools like ``git`` and ``wget``, install new software and libraries, write configuration files, create new directories, etc.

+The commands in the ``%post`` section run in a clean environment.
+Environment variables from the host are not passed into the build.
+To pass values into a build you should use the :ref:`templating / build-args support <sec:templating>` introduced in {Singularity} 4.0.

 Consider the ``%post`` section from the example definition file above:

 .. code:: singularity

    %post
-       apt-get update && apt-get install -y netcat NOW=`date`
+       apt-get update && apt-get install -y netcat

+       NOW=`date`
        echo "export NOW=\"${NOW}\"" >> $SINGULARITY_ENVIRONMENT